 We operate a 24 hour/7 day service to enable Masters to comply with the above legal notification requirements.
 See our Contacts page for details.

 Our Port Medical Officers and Inspectors (EHOs) are on-call at all times.
-Public Health England (PHE) are the national lead body for port health medical matters.
+The UKHSA are the national lead body for port health medical matters.

 The World Health Organization has published the 2011 edition of International Travel & Health and provides information on all the main health risks to which travellers can be exposed during their journeys and at destinations.
 The full content can be downloaded from here.

-In July 2007 the HPA (now PHE) published Practical Guidance on Controlling Outbreaks of Norovirus on Cruise Liners and this can be downloaded from their website
+In July 2007 the HPA (now UKHSA) published Practical Guidance on Controlling Outbreaks of Norovirus on Cruise Liners and this can be downloaded from their website

 For global disease outbreak news (with link to the International Health Regulations) visit the WHO website.